michellab/BioSimSpace/python/BioSimSpace/MD/README.md

-# BioSimSpace.Driver
+# BioSimSpace.MD

-This sub-package provides functionality for driving various types of simulation and analysis processes.
+This sub-package provides functionality for configuring and running various types of molecular dynamics simulation processes.

 At present, we provide support for finding molecular dynamics packages and automatically configuring and starting processes for the user.